-Eggers tells the story of Mokhtar Alkhanshali, a Yemeni-American born into trying circumstances in San Francisco’s Tenderloin District, where he learned to hustle but steadfastly refused to learn much else, shirking schoolwork in favor of all the other temptations making claims on the attention of a boy prone to mischief in a city crowded with temptations.
-More specifically, it tells the impossible-but-true of how Mokhtar stumbled out of his early-20s ennui and down the coffee rabbit hole and chased an audacious dream: ushering the ancient Yemeni coffee sector into the effervescent 21st-century specialty scene.
+Eggers tells the story of Mokhtar Alkhanshali, a Yemeni-American born into trying circumstances in San Francisco’s Tenderloin District, where he learned to hustle but steadfastly refused to learn much else, shirking schoolwork in favor of all the other temptations making claims on the attention of a boy prone to mischief.
+More specifically, it tells the impossible-but-true of how Mokhtar stumbled out of his early-20s ennui and down the coffee rabbit hole to chase an audacious dream: ushering the ancient Yemeni coffee sector into the effervescent 21st-century specialty scene.
 The tension in the story comes from the formidable obstacles that stood between Mokhtar and his dream.
 Trifles, really.
 Like, he didn’t know the first thing about coffee.
 And he was broke.
 Worse than broke, actually, he was in debt.
 Oh, and this: Yemen, the place where he was going to source his coffee, was in the grips of a bloody civil war.

-Mokhtar emerges as part Quixote, part Magoo, part Bond, chasing a ghost recklessly into the path of car bombings, aerial campaigns, rebel uprisings and a popular counter-insurgency, finding his way into a holding cell only to talk his way out of trouble again and again like a tested agent.
+Mokhtar emerges as part Quixote, part Magoo, part Bond, chasing a ghost recklessly into the path of car bombings, aerial bombardments, rebel uprisings, and a popular counter-insurgency, landing in a holding cell only to talk his way out of trouble again and again like a tested agent.
 Sometimes, Eggers suggests, his pursuit of his dream was used by others to advance their own dark ends.
 Other times, Mokhtar dragged unknowing accomplices with him into harm’s way, but he never left a man behind.